taocpp/PEGTL/README.md

 * Paulo Custodio for Windows-related fixes.
 * Kuzma Shapran for EOL testing and fixes.
 * Michael Becker and Sven Johannsen for help with CMake.
+* Zhihao Yuan for fixing several warnings when compiling with Visual Studio 2015.

 ### Contact